-Jordyn Woods Can't Keep Her Story Straight
+Jordyn Woods Can't Keep Her Story Straight, According to Reports

 RELATED: Khloé Kardashian's Ex Lamar Odom Reportedly "Wants to Reach Out" Amid Cheating Scandal

-Last week, TMZ and Hollywood Unlocked reported that Woods and Thompson had allegedly hooked up, though none of the Kardashians confirmed the story.
-The fallout included Kim Kardashian un-following the two of them on social media, reports of Kylie Jenner being distraught over losing her best friend, Woods moving out of Jenner's guest house, and even speculation that this was all a publicity stunt for the upcoming season of Keeping Up with the Kardashians.
+Last week, TMZ and Hollywood Unlocked reported that Woods and Thompson had allegedly hooked up, though none of the Kardashians confirmed the story officially.
+The fallout included Kim Kardashian unfollowing the two of them on social media, reports of Kylie Jenner being distraught over losing her best friend, Woods moving out of Jenner's guest house, and even speculation that this was all a publicity stunt for the upcoming season of Keeping Up with the Kardashians.

 "Kylie still seems torn," the source added.
 "It's gonna be very difficult for her to cut Jordyn completely out of her life."